Ryoichi2022/PyBer_Analysis/README.md

 ### Results of Analysis
 The total rides and the total drivers are by far largest in the urban cities.
 Naturally, the urban drivers earned more, or $39,854 in total, than those in suburban ($19,356) or those in rural cities ($4,328).
 However, both the average fare per ride and average fare per driver are highest in rural cities of all city types.
 Especially, a significant disparity exists in the average fare per driver.
 Drivers in rural cities earned three times more than those in urban cities.

-In addition, the line chart demonstrated similar ups and downs in total daily fare among three city types regardless of the total fare level.
+In addition, the line chart demonstrated similar ups and downs in total fare among three city types regardless of the total fare level.

 ## 3. Summary – Business recommendations
 Based on the analysis, the following recommendations would be presented.